 In the late 1800s, a girl from nearby Salisbury died and bodysnatchers stole her corpse, to sell to the medical school.
 It was fairly soon after this crime, that people began to see an apparition of the young girl wandering Founders Hall.

 She’s always upset and was often said to be screaming.
 Students were totally freaked out and would often call the police.
 Eventually, the girl’s body was recovered and returned to her grave in Salisbury, but her ghost remains attached to the building.

 Founders Hall has since been converted into a shopping mall and business center.
 Yet the girl is still spotted from time to time, although she seems to have stopped screaming, instead she is content to simply open and close doors all over the building!

-The Antique Kingdom on central avenue, has seen many uses over the course of its lifetime including a moonshine distillery, a wedding venue and a dormitory for high class single ladies.
-These days it is a haunted antiques emporium.
+The Antique Kingdom on central avenue has seen many uses over the course of its lifetime including a moonshine distillery, a wedding venue, and a dormitory for high-class single ladies.
+These days it is a haunted antique emporium.

 The owner and various others refuse to go up onto the third floor, of the building unless they absolutely have to and the second floor is not much better!

 Even at ground level people have experienced feeling very ‘closed in’ and say they can feel some unseen person, breathing on their neck or cheek!
 Yikes!